PrefectHQ/actions-prefect-deploy/README.md

 | --work-queue | The work queue that will handle this deployment's runs.
 It will be created if it doesn't already exist. | `--work-queue test` |

 ## Terms & Conditions
-See here for the Prefect's [terms and conditions](https://www.prefect.io/legal/terms/)
+See here for the Prefect's [Terms and Conditions](https://www.prefect.io/legal/terms/).